r-token/ryantoken.com-v3-svelte/src/routes/blog/serverless-swift.md

 Additionally:
 1. It's in the name - you never have to deal with servers
 2. It's cheap, especially for small projects like this one.
 More on cost later
-3. It automatically scales up and down - ideally to zero
+3. It automatically scales up and down.
+Ideally to zero
 4. It's simple to configure basic services
 5. You can write the services in [any language](https://docs.aws.amazon.com/lambda/latest/dg/runtimes-custom.html)
-6. The various [Infrastructure as Code](https://en.wikipedia.org/wiki/Infrastructure_as_code) platforms make hooking up the primitives seamless
+6. [Infrastructure as Code](https://en.wikipedia.org/wiki/Infrastructure_as_code) platforms make hooking up the primitives seamless

 ## Why Swift?